 OWAs are typically how movies get written these days.
 An idea is generated in house — or by a bigger name that doesn't want to actually do the writing — and assigned to a writer.

-So to get that screenwriter salary in 2019 you may need to be willing to accept that the spec you worked so hard on might not get made, but it will get you paid.
+So to get that screenwriter salary today, you may need to be willing to accept that the spec you worked so hard on might not get made, but it will get you paid.

 It’s usually not until someone has a good decade or two under their belt when they start to see the high six, maybe even seven-figure deals.